zzws524/Paper_AI_For_Nursing/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This open-sourced project is for the paper "Leveraging Artificial Intelligence to Uncover Key Contextual Factors In Complex Nursing Practices".
+This open-sourced project is for the paper "Leveraging Artificial Intelligence to Uncover Key Contextual Factors in Complex Nursing Practices".

-All the running results(feedback from GPT) are recorded in results folder.
+All the running results (feedback from GPT) are recorded in results folder.

 ## Contributors
 Qinli (秦丽) is the major contributor of this paper.
-All the conceptual work and analsis was done by Qinli.
+All the conceptual work and analysis was done by Qinli.

 Ziwen helped with the code development.

-We appriciate all the authors from Nurseslabs.com.
+We appreciate all the authors from Nurseslabs.com.
 They provided the questions and human answers.

 ## Tasks

 - Task 1: Answer questions using chat gpt with different models.

-- Task 2: Compare answers from human and LLM(large language model).
+- Task 2: Compare answers from human and LLM (large language model).
 List the contexts causing the different ideas.

 ## Requirements